dessalines/essays/burn_the_constitution.md

 Constitution would control it.
 He and his colleagues began the Preamble to the Constitution with the words "We the people ...," pretending that the new government stood for everyone, and hoping that this myth, accepted as fact, would ensure "domestic tranquility."

+Things that were legal, and enforced by the police:

+- Holocaust
+- Slavery
+- Segregation